On Air Now

 With Tranquillity Base Hotel & Casino, Arctic Monkeys have created their most divisive album yet.
-It’s still too early to say whether or not this will be uncovered as Turner’s artistic masterpiece, but what we can say is it’s one hell of a record.
-Love it or hate it, here’s what we’ve managed to pull out of TBHC.
+It’s still too early to say whether or not this will be uncovered as Turner’s artistic masterpiece, but with a Mercury Prize 2018 nod under its belt, it's fair to say the critics have at the very least applauded their efforts.

 Known for his observatory lyricism, Turner was always praised for shooting his lens at what was around him.
 Now he’s switching it on himself, and the results are nothing like you’d expect.
 The album places an older version on Turner on the moon, and criticises almost every part of him.
 “Golden boy’s in bad shape” he croons on Star Treatment, “I sell the fact I can’t be bought” oozes out of him on Batphone.
 You can’t help but think Turner is crying for help.